 For best results, have protein at every meal.
 Fish, chicken and turkey breast, lean red meat, eggs, and legumes are your best options.

-A high-protein drink, such as CLICK ACTIVE, will boost your workouts and overall performance.
-One serving delivers 25 grams of protein and large doses of amino acids to maximize muscle growth and recovery.
-Since it has no sugar, you can enjoy it without the guilt!
+A high-protein drink, such as CLICK® will boost your workouts and overall performance.
+One serving delivers 16 grams of protein to support lean muscle growth and recovery.
+Since it is low in calories, you can enjoy it without the guilt!